 Did You Know

-1/ Dave Whitfield, the club’s head professional since 1982, passed away in January 2021 after retiring in 2020.
-He played the Sunshine Tour after a promising amateur career and was the PGA Club Pro of the Year in 2011.
-His son Leo, also a PGA pro, had taken over the pro shop at Glenvista.
+1/ There is an impressive tribute on the first tee to legendary late member Dave Whitfield, the head professional from 1982 until retiring in 2020.
+He passed away in January 2021.
+He played the Sunshine Tour after a promising amateur career and was PGA Club Pro of the Year in 2011.
+His son Leo, a PGA pro, now runs the pro shop at Glenvista.
 Another son Rudy is the club pro at Glendower.

 2/ Glenvista hosted the men’s Northern Amateur in 1999, 2000 and 2003.
 The 36-hole 1999 final, where Jaco van der Merwe beat Jean Hugo, produced 17 birdies and two eagles.
 Hugo shot 60 in his semifinal against Derek Scullard.